CalHenry/job-scraper-llm-comparison/README.md

 # ☑️ Conclusions<a name="conclusion"></a>

 In this project I learned about:
-- **web scraping**, 2 different approaches amongs many and about good practices
+- **web scraping**, 2 different approaches amongs many and about good practices when scraping data
 - **content extraction from documents**, and structured outputs
 - **LLMs** (small LLMs) as tools in their integration in a workflow and a data pipeline
 - **new Python libraries**, to work with AI (LangChain, Pydantic), to extract content from the web (Crawl4AI), to manipulate data as DataFrames (Polars)